-This page provides resources and information for Anti-Bullying, Friendship fallouts and E-Saftey.
+This page provides resources and information for Anti-Bullying, Friendship fallouts and E-Saftey and advice during the schools period of partial closure.

 This information is automatically updated regulary by Parent Info and CEOP: